eslint/eslint/docs/rules/no-shadow.md

 var x = x => x;
 ```

-Because the shadowing variable x will shadow an initialized shadowed variable x.
+Because the shadowing variable `x` will shadow the already initialized shadowed variable `x`.

 Examples of **correct** code for the `{ "ignoreOnInitialization": true }` option: